BoltzExchange/boltz-backend/docs/magic-routing-hints.md

----
-description: >-
+# 🪄 Magic Routing Hints

 This page describes the mechanism that encodes a BIP21 URI into the routing hints section of an invoice, mainly for Boltz-powered wallets like Aqua to pay each other directly without a Boltz swap.
----

-# 🪄 Magic Routing Hints

 While paying invoices of Reverse Swaps with Submarine Swaps is supported by Boltz, it is not economical.
 To minimize the number of transactions and costs, swap routes can be optimized or swaps can be skipped entirely and the sender can pay the receiver directly using Magic Routing Hints, or "MRH" for short.